-At Sabai we are proud to be a women-owned organization, however even more empowered and creative women run our company daily.
+At Sabai we are proud to be a women-owned organization, however even more empowered and creative women help run our company daily.

-Our full-time team is entirely composed of women and each day several other women contribute their unique talents to all that is Sabai: from design and operations to PR and manufacturing.
+Several women contribute their unique talents to all that is Sabai: from design and operations to PR and manufacturing.

 In honor of Women's History Month, our team wants to introduce you to the woman behind your furniture, Maribel Montenegro.

 Maribel is the Administration Manager at our factory.
 Daily in High Point, Maribel coordinates with the our operations team to ensure that the correct product is reaching each customer.
 Not to mention, she's organizing the shipping and packaging for each Sabai piece.
 Most importantly, she's overseeing our production to ensure that the right pieces are being made and on a timely basis.

 Sabai Co-Founder Phantila Phataraprasit (virtually) spoke with Maribel to learn more about her work, sustainable practices, advice as a working mother, and favorite spots in High Point.